Matthies/NN/README.md

  - nn-375bdd2d7f-20210112.nnue: Default net of Rubi-2.0.
 Learned from Rubi depth 8 training using eval of last net, 6-men-TB and disabled pruning using trainer of SV mod branch
  - nn-cf8c56d366-20210326.nnue: Default net of Rubi-2.1.
 Learned from Rubi depth 10-12 / depth 8 multipv training data using eval of last net and some improved/fixed gensfen code.
 Again the trainer of SV mod was used, this time with some parameters of SV workflow like Lambda=0.5
  - nn-673bf01913-20210421.nnue: Learned from Rubi depth 11-13 / depth 9 multipv training data using eval of last net and Rubi-pre-2.1 using the old scaling factor 64.
 Same trainer parameters as last net.
 Net seems slightly stronger (5-15 Elo).
+ - nn-72b4488f79-20210510.nnue: Same as last net even with same traing data but trained with Lambda=0.4.
+Tested nets from several epochs, this one wasn't the last accepted but the one before.